yannje/A-launcher/README.md

 -- Edit from 15/01/25

-Hey! , I have look back to this project to make things working again but the library that I'm using have change all of their api
+Hey! , I have look back to this project to make things working again but the library,CmlLib that I'm using have change all of their api
 So, I'm doing the launcher back from scratch.
 I will let this one it will be not maintain anymore